Gadurp1/CodeChallenge-RAML/README.md

 ## Standards

-Use best practices for coding style, autoloading, etc.
+Use best practices for coding style, testing, etc.
-For a set list of PHP standards and best practices, view [PHP Framework Interop Group documentation](http://www.php-fig.org/)

-## Plugins
+## Plugins and Reusable Code

 Use plugins as needed, any plugin used should also follow stardards.
-For a sample of good plugins, view [FriendsOfCake/awesome-cakephp](https://github.com/FriendsOfCake/awesome-cakephp)